 Version Notes:

+May 31, 2017: Deleted some rare and/or extraneous codes from the code sets used to identify phenotype cases.

+May 17, 2017: In response to a request from an implemenation site ICD-O-3 histology codes for excluded tumor histologies have been added to Table 5.1 (p.
+10).

 May 15, 2017: In response to a rare but easily identified clinical pattern that allowed a patient receiving Rituxan for treatment of thrombocytopenia who also had a prior “rule-out” diagnosis code for colorectal cancer (but no actual history of CRC) to be falsely classified as a case, we modified section 5.3 of the algorithm (“CRC case by diagnosis and chemotherapy or radiation therapy”) to exclude patients with this particular clinical pattern.
 See Section 5.3 for details.

 January 30, 2017: Final version of the algorithm ready for network-wide implementation.